Celestial Blueprints: Ancient Lunar Alignments Across Time and Land

 Though Neolithic people lived short lives in what is now Britain, averaging just 28–33 years, they devoted immense effort to constructing monumental structures aligned with celestial movements.
 Why did they prioritize tracking the moon’s extreme positions—a cycle that unfolds every 18.6 years?

-On the Isle of Lewis, the Callanish Stones stand as silent sentinels against the northern sky.
+On the Isle of Lewis, the Callanish Standing Stones stand as silent sentinels against the northern sky.
 Towering monoliths—some rising over 15 feet—mark solar and lunar rhythms, reflecting a profound prehistoric connection between architecture and astronomy.
 During a major lunar standstill, moonlight is said to pour down the avenue of stones, casting an ethereal glow at the base of the central monolith.
 As the moon nears the horizon, it vanishes briefly, only to reappear within a distant notch in the glen, an event that must have held deep significance for those who built these stones.

 Nearly 700 miles away, certain sections of Stonehenge mirror this lunar alignment, reinforcing a shared tradition of celestial tracking across ancient cultures.